 - For accessing HDFS, it should include a mapping for the HDFS NameNode.

-- In order to exploit location hints provided by HDFS when running the Spark driver inside Kubernetes, it should include mappings for HDFS DataNodes.
+- In order to exploit location hints provided by HDFS when running a Spark driver inside Kubernetes, it should include mappings for HDFS DataNodes.
 This is because location hints provided by HDFS can be host names that are not resolved to IP addresses inside Kubernetes.
 (See Performance Tuning for Kubernetes for the same problem when running Hive on MR3 on Kubernetes.)
-If the Spark driver runs outside Kubernetes, such mappings are unnecessary as long as the Spark driver can resolve location hints provided by HDFS.
+If a Spark driver runs outside Kubernetes, such mappings are unnecessary as long as the Spark driver can resolve location hints provided by HDFS.

 Configuring ContainerWorker Pods to create shuffle handler processes